Catch-You/CatchYou-AI/Prompt2Prompt/README.md

 # Criminal composite Sketch Image Editing with Prompt-to-Prompt

-This repository contains a Jupyter Notebook file `prompt_to_prompt_lora.ipynb` that demonstrates the use of Google's Prompt-to-Prompt technique for image editing.
-Specifically, it evaluates the effectiveness of this technique when applied to the `SujinHwang/criminal-sketch-lora-v2-2` model from Hugging Face, which is trained on criminal sketch data.
+This repository contains a Jupyter Notebook file `prompt2prompt.ipynb` that explores the integration of Google's Prompt-to-Prompt technique for image editing with the `SujinHwang/criminal-sketch-lora-v2-2` model from Hugging Face, which is trained on criminal sketch data.

 The Prompt-to-Prompt technique allows for modifying existing images by providing a text prompt that describes the desired changes.
-This can be useful for various applications, such as enhancing or refining existing images.
+The notebook attempts to apply this technique to the criminal sketch model, which could potentially be useful for enhancing or refining existing sketch images.

 ## Model Information